Multi-target quantum compilation algorithm: Applications

 We apply the GA-VQA scheme to the Hydrogen molecule.
-In Fig.~\ref{fig:5}a, we estimate the ground state potential energy surface by optimizing VQE with the best ansatz from the GA-VQA method for ten points ($n = 10$), achieving accuracy comparable to the UCCSD ansatz.
+In Figure ~\ref{fig:5}(a), we estimate the ground state potential energy surface by optimizing VQE with the best ansatz from the GA-VQA method for ten points ($n = 10$), achieving accuracy comparable to the UCCSD ansatz.
 Here, we approximate the UCCSD ansatz with only the first-order Suzuki-Trotter approximation.
-Figure \ref{fig:5}b shows the convergence of fidelity versus $n_{\rm gene} $ for $d =$ 15, 18, 20, 24, and 25, with their best fidelities plotted in Fig.~\ref{fig:5}c.
-As seen in Fig.~\ref{fig:5}d, the ansatzes identified by GA-VQA possess more parameters compared to UCCSD ansatz but require significantly less depth.
+Figure \ref{fig:5}(b) shows the convergence of fidelity versus $n_{\rm gene} $ for $d =$ 15, 18, 20, 24, and 25, with their best fidelities plotted in Figure ~\ref{fig:5}(c).
+As seen in Figure ~\ref{fig:5}(d), the ansatzes identified by GA-VQA possess more parameters compared to UCCSD ansatz but require significantly less depth.
 Even with the first-order Trotter decomposition, the UCCSD ansatz demands a depth of 74.
 Consequently, the GA-VQA found ansatzes are more suitable for the NISQ era.
 Details on the technical methods used in these findings are provided in \ref{appB}.